 With Hudson strapped to my chest, we started down the street, strewn with garbage, covered in graffiti, and surrounded by a few people that I admit made me nervous.
 It didn’t come to tears, but I almost whispered to Aaron, “what did we do!?!”
 When we finally crossed over into the historic center, the buildings still showed their wear, but it was dirty in the romantic sort of way an ancient city is.
 We passed ornate baroque churches and busy pizzerias, and all of the pastry cases filled with baba, graffa and sfogliatelle facing the street were enough to cheer any sugar-loving person up.
 This is the Naples we had come for, and we weren’t disappointed.

 Here are the foods to eat, places to see and experiences you can’t miss while in Naples.

 We think there’s no better way to be shown around a city than by a native resident, so we took a walking tour with Napoli That’s Amore.
 I always thought of Italy as one unified country and didn’t think much more about it.
 On the tour, we learned about the distinct divide and accompanying animosity between the north and south.
 Up until the late 1800s, Italy was made up of several sovereign nations each with their own government, culture, food and even language.
 To understand Italy, don’t skip over Naples!

-If there’s one thing we learned from making friends with real Italians, it’s that we shouldn’t go to Italy and eat any kind of Italian food in any Italian city.
+If there’s one reason to visit Naples that no one can deny, it’s for the pizza.
+After making friends with real Italians, we learned we shouldn’t go to Italy and eat any kind of Italian food in any Italian city.
 Just like most countries, the epicurean scene is regional.
 This means save your pesto dishes for Liguria, your bucatini all amatriciana for Rome, and, of course, your pizza for Naples.

 After eating pizza about three times a day for a week, we narrowed down our favorite pizzerias and shared them here.